Learning Video Generation for Robotic Manipulation with Collaborative Trajectory Control: Experimental Details

 (3) \textit{Time Period of Interaction}: The user specifies the start and end timestamps for the interaction.
 If the interaction does not include a post-interaction phase (e.g., pick, open and close), the end timestamp is set to the maximum video length.

 (4) \textit{Collaborative Trajectory}: Annotate key points on the input image for each decomposed interaction phase, and the completed trajectory is generated through interpolation.
+Take this picture as example: In the upper-right panel, user can annotate only four blue points as key points to sample a full trajectory in interaction phase via interval interpolation.
+In the upper-left panels, the red point indicates the transition from pre-interaction to interaction, while the green point marks the transition from interaction to post-interaction.
 To refine the trajectory definition, we visualize the intermediate images and composite video after each input is completed.
+In practice, users do not need to mark all transition points.
+Trajectories can be categorized into four cases, as summarized in~\tabref{tab:annotate_transition}, where Transition Point (1) indicates pre-interaction $\rightarrow$ interaction, and Transition Point (2) indicates interaction $\rightarrow$ post-interaction.
+These four cases cover the majority of practical generalization scenarios.